SwarmsNode/SwarmNode-Protocol/README.md

 # SwarmNode Protocol

+*Production-Ready SDK for Cross-Subnet AI Agent Infrastructure on Avalanche*

-*THIS IS A PREVIEW VERSION OF WHAT WE'RE BUILDING EXPECT THE SDK TO BE RELEASED VERY SOON"
+**THIS IS A PREVIEW VERSION OF WHAT WE'RE BUILDING EXPECT THE SDK TO BE RELEASED VERY SOON /!\ Back -testing on fuji testnet - Mainnet Launch Q2/3 2025**

 *Cross-Subnet AI Agent Infrastructure on Avalanche*